 Our work is conducted across the following priority areas:

-Our injury analysis and data researchers have specialist training in the fields of numerical and behavioural sciences, and are skilled in the management, analysis and presentation of accident and injury data to produce real-world benefits.
+The Injury Analysis and Data team have specialist training in the fields of numerical and behavioural sciences, public health and engineering, and are skilled in the collection, management, analysis and presentation of incident and injury data to produce real-world benefits.